Swayam0407/Clustering/README.md

 4. Evaluation metrics and plots can be found in the `RESULT.md` file.
 5. Finally, my derived conclusions are detailed in the `CONCLUSION.md` file.

-## Acknowledgments
-Acknowledge any resources, collaborators, or inspirations that contributed to the development of this project.